jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - Gather a set of inputs that will reproduce the bug.
 Save them to use in a test, whether manual or automated or both, after you've coded a fix.

+What components of your team's "definition of done" are required in all new software projects?
+Are there stories representing these in the project plan?
+For example, if your company uses a product analytics app, is there a story to add analytics recording to the code?

 ## Database Migrations